Packing circles in a circular domain with a touch-and-stop model of growth (contact inhibition)

 This MATLAB algorithm allows you to pack n circles in a circular domain (see sample images).

-The void ratio (i.e., amount of empty space in the circular domain) is user-defined and met precisely.
+The void ratio (i.e., amount of empty space in the circular domain) is user-defined.

 The domain has an arbitrary diameter that you can choose.
 Other parameters are also available for you to tweak.